loganwilliams/thermografree/README.md

 Research on noise characteristics of the camera and possible uses/limitations for gas sensing are archived in ```noise/```.

+## Software

+The application consists of a Python class for interfacing with the module (```htpa.py```) and a GUI.
+The GUI allows for control of the sensor clock frequency, current, and bias.
+The default settings are the settings used for the module factory calibration, and seem to produce the best results.

+## Known issues

+* The sensor calibration programmed into the EEPROM at the factory does not seem to match the noise profile of the images captured from the device.

 ## Physical assembly

 ![All parts](/docs/images/DSC01492.JPG?raw=true)